Elementary Education: Master of Education in Curriculum & Instruction (M.Ed.)

-Candidates for the Master of Education in Elementary Education complete a 30 hour program, 45 clock hours of field-based learning opportunities, and successful completion of a written comprehensive examination.
+Candidates for the Master of Education with Elementary Education emphasis complete a 30 hour program, 45 clock hours of field-based learning opportunities, and successful completion of a written comprehensive examination.
 The program includes three foundation courses, two electives and 15 hours in a language arts/reading or math/science emphasis area.

 Applicants to the program must meet these requirements: